stoner is a package to help with various tasks involving

 Some groups submit a file per stochastic run, or a file per country.
 Some have even arbitrarily started a new file when one file has become, say, 10Mb in size.
 Stoner doesn’t mind at what point the files are split, except that data for two scenarios cannot exist in the same file, and the files that make up a set must be numbered with contiguous integers.

-The example below will expect runs numbered from 1 to 200, as indicated with index_start
+The example below will expect runs numbered from 1 to 200, as

-stub, which will be replaced with the sequence number when the files are parsed.
+file stub, which will be replaced with the sequence number

 stone_stochastic_process(